Gardening

 Our Work

-Learn more about visiting the gardens at Alcatraz.
+Learn more about visiting the historic gardens of Alcatraz.

 Perennial geraniums at Officers Row on Alcatraz Island.